Korivash/FiveM-Error-Logs/README.md

 - python monitor_fivem.py

 # Usage
-1)Start the Monitor:
+1) Start the Monitor:
 Every time you want to run your FiveM server and monitor it for errors, simply run the monitor_fivem.py script.

-2)View Errors in Discord:
+2) View Errors in Discord:
 When the script detects an error in the FiveM server console, it will send a detailed embed message to the Discord channel associated with the webhook.
 This embed will contain the error message, a timestamp, and other relevant details.

-3)Stop the Monitor:
+3) Stop the Monitor:
 To stop the monitor, simply press CTRL+C in the terminal where the script is running.